jmoiron/johnny-cache/docs/queryset_cache.rst

 LRU per slab), you can cache reads forever and the old generations will naturally expire out faster than any "live" cache data.

-The QuerySet Cache supports Django versions 1.1 and 1.2.
+The QuerySet Cache supports Django versions 1.1, 1.2, and 1.3.

 .. autoclass:: johnny.cache.QueryCacheBackend

 .. autofunction:: johnny.cache.get_backend

+**NOTE**: The usage of ``get_backend`` has changed in Johnny 0.3.
+The old version returned a class object, but the new version works more as a factory that gives you a properly configured QuerySetCache *object* for your Django version and current settings.

 The main goals of the QuerySet Cache are: